 - 4 large “bone marrow” beef bones

-- 1 lb of chicken breast or beef stwe meat (optional)
+- 1 lb of chicken breast or beef stew meat (optional but recommended for flavor)

 - 2 carrots, thinly sliced